NexMirror/Kallithea/docs/api/api.rst

 For example, to pull to a local "CPython" mirror using curl::

-    curl https://server.com/_admin/api -X POST -H 'content-type:text/plain' --data-binary '{"id":1,"api_key":"xe7cdb2v278e4evbdf5vs04v832v0efvcbcve4a3","method":"pull","args":{"repo":"CPython"}}'
+    curl https://example.com/_admin/api -X POST -H 'content-type:text/plain' \
+        --data-binary '{"id":1,"api_key":"xe7cdb2v278e4evbdf5vs04v832v0efvcbcve4a3","method":"pull","args":{"repo":"CPython"}}'

 In general, provide
  - *id*, a value of any type, can be used to match the response with the request that it is replying to.
  - *api_key*, for authentication and permission validation.
- - *method*, the name of the method to call - a list of available methods can be found below.
+ - *method*, the name of the method to call -- a list of available methods can be found below.
  - *args*, the arguments to pass to the method.

 .. note::

-    api_key can be found or set on the user account page
+    api_key can be found or set on the user account page.

 The response to the JSON-RPC API call will always be a JSON structure::

     {
-        "id":<id>, # the id that was used in the request "result": "<result>"|null, # JSON formatted result, null if any errors "error": "null"|<error_message> # JSON formatted error (if any) }
+        "id": <id>,  # the id that was used in the request "result": <result>|null,  # JSON formatted result (null on error) "error": null|<error_message>  # JSON formatted error (null on success) }

-All responses from API will be ``HTTP/1.0 200 OK``.
-If there is an error, the reponse will have a failure description in *error* and *result* will be null.
+All responses from the API will be ``HTTP/1.0 200 OK``.
+If an error occurs, the reponse will have a failure description in *error* and *result* will be null.